AppsFlyerSDK/appsflyer-unity-plugin/docs/MigrationGuide.md

 **Important**
 If you are also implementing conversion data and/or deeplinking then you need to initialize the SDK with the `IAppsFlyerConversionData` interface.

+## <a id="updateolddeeplink"> Update deeplink logic

+Unity v5 does not include `com.appsflyer.GetDeepLinkingActivity`. <br>This was used in Unity v4 as a workaround for deeplinking.<br>
+If you are using this class for deeplinking, then make sure to remove the GetDeepLinkingActivity from the AndroidManifest.xml file.

 ## <a id="updateoldcode"> update other Code